Learn more about COVID-19 in Saskatchewan. Daily case numbers and information for businesses and workers.

 Find a government service and access your Saskatchewan Account.

 For general workplace guidelines, please refer to COVID-19 Workplace Information.
 All businesses operating in Saskatchewan must be in compliance with these guidelines.
-The information below provides specific information for medical professionals.
+The information below provides specific guidelines for medical professionals.

 Beginning May 4, 2020, allow access to the following previously restricted medical services: dentistry, optometry, physical therapy, optician services, podiatry, occupational therapy and chiropractic treatment.
 All medical services providers must continue to take measures as outlined by the Chief Medical Health Officer to promote physical distancing where possible, and where not, use appropriate personal protective equipment (PPE).